Joel Skousen: Biography

 Skousen designs and consults on hardened retreat homes, often including fallout shelters with HEPA air filtration systems.
-He has offered in both North and Central America consultation regarding architectural and retreat design.
+He has offered consultation in both North and Central America regarding architectural and retreat design.
 In the book Dancing at Armageddon: Survivalism and Chaos in Modern Times by Richard G. Mitchell, Jr., (2001) Skousen was quoted: "'You never want to make a house look like an obvious fortress.
 Those who want in can always move up a bigger gun.
 There is no way you can design a home to withstand RPG (Rocket-propelled grenade) rockets and tanks.
 I design these homes so you virtually cannot tell inside or out that they are any different from a conventional home.'"

-Because of its low population density and diverse economy, both Skousen and survivalist writer James Wesley Rawles recommend the Intermountain West region of the United States, as a preferred region for relocation and setting up survival retreats.
+Because of its low population density and diverse economy, Skousen recommends the Intermountain West region of the United States, as a preferred region for relocation and setting up survival retreats.

-In late 2007, Skousen gained attention when he gave his support to Ron Paul rather than to fellow LDS church member Mitt Romney in the 2008 US presidential campaign, in a widely circulated YouTube video clip.
-After John McCain became the Republican Party's presumptive nominee in early 2008, Skousen also endorsed Pastor Chuck Baldwin of the Constitution Party: "As Ron Paul goes back to Congress to continue the fight there, I believe Chuck Baldwin is the person to continue the fight during this election cycle and beyond."
+In late 2007, Skousen gave his support to Ron Paul, rather than to fellow LDS church member Mitt Romney, in the 2008 U.S. presidential campaign, in a widely circulated YouTube video clip.
+After John McCain became the Republican Party's presumptive nominee in early 2008, Skousen also endorsed Chuck Baldwin of the Constitution Party.

+He announced his candidacy for President of the United States under the Constitution Party in 2024.
+Skousen lost the 2024 Constitution National Convention to Randall Terry, an anti-abortion activist.
+Aside from the presidential nomination, much of the debate at the convention focused on an ultimately defeated amendment by Skousen to remove references to God from the party platform.

 Personal life

 Joel Skousen is the older brother of Mark Skousen and the younger brother of Royal Skousen.
 The three Skousen brothers are the nephews of conservative author and commentator W. Cleon Skousen.

 In March 2013, Skousen walked away with just slight injuries from the crash of his Glasair kit plane, in a forced rough field landing, following a fuel system failure.
-The crash landing occurred near Spanish Fork, Utah, on the return leg of a cross country flight to Las Vegas.
+The crash landing occurred near Spanish Fork, Utah.